AsadAliAkhtar/Financial-Engineering-Portfolio/README.md

 ✅ **Continuous learning** - Ongoing master's degree and commitment to professional certifications

 Each project can be reproduced and extended.
 I welcome questions, feedback, and opportunities to discuss this work.

 ---

-## 📄 License

-This repository is available for educational and demonstration purposes.
-Please contact me for any commercial use or collaboration inquiries.

----